 Eligible employees accrue sick leave after working the major portion of the month, i.e., more than 50%.; however, the leave will not be available for use until the following pay period.

 Regular part-time employees, whether employed on a twelve-month or nine-month basis, accrue sick leave according to the following table.

 |Use of Sick Leave|

-Sick Leave may be used by nine-month academic personnel who becomes ill during a summer session only if the following two conditions are met: 1) the employee has actually commenced employment for the specified term; and 2) a replacement employee must be employed to complete the term.
+Sick Leave may be used by nine-month academic personnel who become ill during a summer session only if the employee has actually commenced employment for the specified term.

-A medical certification and a release to return to work may be required for any sick leave period.
-Sick leave may not be denied when an employee notifies the supervisor or department head of her/his absence and furnishes an acceptable statement from a licensed health care provider authorized by the State to diagnose and treat physical or mental health conditions.
-With appropriate authorization, a department head or other University official, may require additional medical information or documentation from other physicians or accredited practitioners at University expense.
+Medical certification and a release to return to work is required under UM1572-Leave of Absence Policy Sick leave may not be denied when an employee notifies the supervisor or department head of her/his absence and furnishes an acceptable statement from a licensed health care provider.
+Employees should not submit statements which include medical diagnosis.
+In the event additional medical information is required, the request will be managed by the University Benefits Administration.